-- Demonstrate consistency between candidate's interest and the aims of the CWRU UH&CS internship. - Be a registered student, in good standing, at or beyond the third year in a doctoral level program in clinical or counseling psychology. - Have completed supervised practicum and clinical placement experience with a minimum of 500 total intervention hours. - Have successfully completed all preliminary or qualifying exams required by the home program before internship ranking submission in February. - Have successfully proposed dissertation by internship ranking submission in February. - Have completed all doctoral coursework by July 31 of the entering internship year. - Be willing and able to commit to a busy, full-time twelve month internship. - Be willing to engage in self-reflection in supervisory and training relationships as needed to ensure ethical and appropriate clinical practice.
+- Demonstrate consistency between candidate's interests and the aims of the CWRU UH&CS internship. - Be a registered student, in good standing, at or beyond the third year in an APA-accredited doctoral program in Clinical or Counseling Psychology. - Have successfully completed all preliminary or qualifying exams required by the home program before internship ranking submission in February. - Have successfully proposed dissertation by internship ranking submission in February. - Have completed all doctoral coursework by July 31 of the entering internship year. - Be willing and able to commit to a busy, full-time, twelve-month internship. - Be willing to engage in self-reflection in supervisory and training relationships as needed, to ensure ethical and appropriate clinical practice. - Have obtained a minimum of 300 AAPI intervention hours.